Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 Medical Criteria: Functional Need

-While many Medicaid long-term care programs require an applicant to have a Nursing Facility Level of Care (NFLOC) need, this is not required for the Personal Care Assistant Program, nor will it be required for Community First Services and Supports.
-For PCA / CFSS, an applicant must need only require assistance with one Activity of Daily Living (ADL) or exhibit a qualifying behavior.
+While many Medicaid long-term care programs require an applicant to have a Nursing Facility Level of Care (NFLOC) need, this is not required for the Personal Care Assistant Program, nor the Community First Services and Supports Program.
+For PCA / CFSS, an applicant need only require assistance with one Activity of Daily Living (ADL) or exhibit a qualifying behavior.
 ADLs are essential for day-to-day functioning, and for PCA / CFSS, these include mobility, transferring, positioning, eating, toileting, bathing, grooming, and dressing.
 A qualifying behavior is one that puts oneself, another person, or property in danger.
 Relevant to persons with Alzheimer’s disease or a related dementia, this might include wandering.
 However a diagnosis of Alzheimer’s disease does not mean one will automatically meet the level of care need.

 Qualifying When Over the Limits